Back to blog

 • Working in creative or technical fields

-The Power of Combining Both
+The Power of Combining Your Resume and Portfolio Website

 Here's the winning strategy: use your resume to get in the door, and your portfolio to close the deal.